-All I knew about Sabang was the underground river.
+All I knew about Sabang was that this is where I would find the underground river.
 Like Port Barton, I had heard good and bad things.
 It wasn’t all that expensive and I like caves so I figured I might as well go while I’m there.
-The chances of me being back there in my life were slim to none, so it made sense.
+The chances of me being back there in my life were slim to none, so it only made sense.

-We opted to purchase permits and everything on our own instead of with a tour.
+We opted to purchase permits and everything on our own instead of going with a tour group.
 This saved us a couple hundred pesos and let us go whenever we wanted.
-I don’t remember everything we needed but it ended up being about 550 pesos.
+I don’t remember everything we needed but it ended up being about 550 pesos instead of the 1500-1700 pesos a tour would have been.
+(This was as of writing in 2016, it may have changed) Other than getting lunch and ease of travel if you were visiting from Puerto Princesa, I don’t know what the benefit of a tour would be since there are guides at the cave entrance that probably tell you the same things.

 The initial boat ride is maybe only 15 minutes.
 Then you hop out, get an audio guide, a helmet, and another boat.
 Next thing you know, you’re in the cave!
-The only light is from the boat guides.
-If you’re afraid of the dark, prepare for this.
-I don’t really know how, but at least you’ve been warned.
+The only light is from the boat guides and there will probably be a few of them in there at once.

 Overall I thought it was kind of cool, but I don’t think I would have been horribly upset if I didn’t do it.
-I already had a cool cave experience in Belize, this one was just in a boat.
-It was much less adventurous.
+I already had a way cooler cave experience in Belize, this one was just in a boat and much less adventurous.

 Am I glad I did it?
 I suppose.
 Would I recommend it?
 Maybe if you aren’t a super hardcore spelunker.
 Would I do it again?
 Nope.